WillTrem/COMP345_Warzone/README.md

 Then, for the subsequent builds, run the 3rd command from the `./out/build` directory.

+> Don't forget to add your files to **CMakeLists.txt** so that they compile and build.

 ## Running the project

 ### On Windows